PIA L&G Property Ser B

 Fund Aims

-Objective: The investment strategy of the fund is to purchase units in the M&G Feeder of Property Portfolio - the underlying fund.
+Objective: The investment strategy of the fund is to purchase the L&G Property fund – the underlying fund.

 Fund Manager